SamirPaul1/assets/leetcode/problems/1174.Immediate Food Delivery II/README.md

 | 6           | 2           | 2019-08-11 | 2019-08-13                  |
 | 7           | 4           | 2019-08-09 | 2019-08-09                  |
 +-------------+-------------+------------+-----------------------------+
-<strong>输出：</strong>
+<strong>Output:</strong>
 +----------------------+
 | immediate_percentage |
 +----------------------+
 | 50.00                |
 +----------------------+
-<strong>解释：</strong>
+<strong>Explanation:</strong>
-1 号顾客的 1 号订单是首次订单，并且是计划订单。
+The customer id 1 has a first order with delivery id 1 and it is scheduled.
-2 号顾客的 2 号订单是首次订单，并且是即时订单。
+The customer id 2 has a first order with delivery id 2 and it is immediate.
-3 号顾客的 5 号订单是首次订单，并且是计划订单。
+The customer id 3 has a first order with delivery id 5 and it is scheduled.
-4 号顾客的 7 号订单是首次订单，并且是即时订单。
+The customer id 4 has a first order with delivery id 7 and it is immediate.
-因此，一半顾客的首次订单是即时的。
+Hence, half the customers have immediate first orders.
 </pre>

-## 解法
+## Solutions

-### 方法一：子查询
+### Solution 1: Subquery

-我们可以使用子查询，先找到每个用户的首次订单，然后再计算即时订单的比例。
+We can use a subquery to first find the first order of each user, and then calculate the proportion of instant orders.

 <!-- tabs:start -->